zinzy/My-Digital-Garden/_notes/Cohesive colors.md

 ---

 # Cohesive colors
-In order to achieve a well-balanced color scheme, Erica Schoonmaker introduced [Cohesive Colors](https://dribbble.com/shots/166246-My-Secret-for-Color-Schemes) in a 2016 Dribbble shot.
-To ensure that a color scheme doesn't consist of both harsh and soft tones, which usually doesn't work outside of [brutalist design](https://brutalistwebsites.com), she overlays a central color on the others with reduced opacity, and chooses the colors that result from it.
+In order to achieve a well-balanced color scheme, Erica Schoonmaker introduced her [[Design]] technique [Cohesive Colors](https://dribbble.com/shots/166246-My-Secret-for-Color-Schemes) in a 2016 Dribbble shot.
+To ensure that a color scheme doesn't consist of both harsh and soft tones, which may not work well outside of [[Brutalist web design]], she overlays a central color on the others with reduced opacity, and chooses the colors that result from it.

 I've been using this method for years to create and clean up color libraries.